SyakirIzz/2603-ITT440/10% Individual Assignment/M3CS2554A/ARIF AZIZAN BIN ARIFIN/README.md

 # Poker Game Simulator

+**Name:** ARIF AZIZAN BIN ARIFIN
+**Student ID:** 2024206174
+**Group :** M3CS2554A
 **Course Code:** ITT440
 **Lecturer:** Shahadan Bin Saad
 **YouTube Demo:** [Watch on YouTube](*youtube URL*)

 ## Overview

-The Poker Game Simulator is a Python-based application designed to simulate poker games, evaluate poker hands, and compare execution performance using sequential, concurrent, and parallel processing techniques.
-This project combines game logic with performance analysis and is suitable for course work in ITT440.
+The Poker Game Simulator is a Python-based application designed to simulate poker games, evaluate poker hands, and compare execution performance using sequential and parallel processing techniques.
+This project combines game logic with performance analysis.

 ## Problem Statement

-Many card game simulators need to solve two challenges at once:

-- Determine the best poker hand accurately from a set of available cards.
-- Process large volumes of simulation results efficiently, especially when reading and analyzing log data.

-This project tackles both by implementing correct poker hand ranking and then measuring how different computation techniques perform.
+The analysis of poker hand probabilities requires running a large number of game simulations to obtain accurate and meaningful results.
+However, different processing techniques may affect how efficiently these simulations are executed.
+Therefore, this project focuses on developing a poker game simulator capable of running up to 10,000,000 simulations and analyzing the results using two techniques, sequential and parallel processing.
+The purpose is to compare the performance of both approaches in handling large scale simulations and to observe their differences in execution.

 ## Objective